What I believe

 The gateway book for me was Sugarplum by Johanna Johnston.
 But it wasn’t long before I became hooked on harder stuff like Curious George and the Little Bear series by Else Holmelund Minarik.
 Eventually, biographies of famous women and Charlotte’s Web captured my heart.
 By age ten, the Happy Hollisters and Nancy Drew were bffs.

 When I read A Tree Grows in Brooklyn for the first time at thirteen, I developed the habit of reading myself to sleep at night.
 Still do.
 Only now, it’s Women’s Fiction.
-Some of my favorite authors include Anna Quindlen, Taylor Jenkins Reid, Jacquelyn Mitchard, Lori Lansens, and the late, oh-so-greats Anne Rivers Siddons and Pat Conroy.
+Some of my favorite authors include Anna Quindlen, Taylor Jenkins Reid, Jacquelyn Mitchard, Lori Lansens, Donna Tartt, Kristin Hannah, and the late, oh-so-greats Anne Rivers Siddons and Pat Conroy.

 When I’m not writing

-I enjoy working with other writers through my freelance editorial business Four Eyes Editorial.
-I live with my husband and cairn terrier in the Blue Ridge Mountains of Virginia, where I can be found reading on my screened porch, at a yoga class, at a farmer’s market in search of the perfect heirloom tomato, or at one of the area’s vineyards, enjoying a glass of Virginia wine.
+I enjoy working with developing writers through my side hustle Four Eyes Editorial.
+I live with my husband and cairn terrier in the beautiful green upstate of South Carolina–in the sweet spot between the Blue Ridge Mountains and some of the loveliest beaches in the country.
+I can be found reading on my screened porch, at a yoga class, at our indie bookstore with a latte in hand, at a farmer’s market in search of the perfect heirloom tomato, or sipping a glass of Sauvignon Blanc at one of our fave watering holes.